centroid457/private_values/README.md

 ### Disable Exception

 If you forgot to add some of the envs into OS and it have not defval, you will get the Exception which notify you exact env on instance creation!
-If you dont need it (handle by your own), just disable
+If you dont need it (handle by your own), just disable it

 ```python
 from environs_os_getter_class import EnvsOsGetterClass